meeshkan/unmock-js/packages/unmock-node/README.md

 ## How does it work?

-Unmock works by overriding Node's `http.request` and `https.request` functions in addition to their `follow-redirect` versions, injecting JIT or persisted mocks of hundreds of APIs.
+Unmock-node uses [node-mitm](https://github.com/moll/node-mitm) library to capture outgoing HTTP calls, injecting JIT or persisted mocks of hundreds of APIs.

 ## Install